 Program Description: The City of Hudson Senior Center and the library are hosting monthly watercolor painting workshops with local artist Gretchen Kelly.
 This series is titled Watercolor with Your Grand Person.
 All ages are welcome and adults are encouraged to bring children from their families; children must be accompanied by a grandparent, parent, teen or other adult.

-Registration: Interested persons should register ahead of time for one session by emailing email@example.com, calling 518-828-1792 x101, or visiting the main desk at the library.
+Registration: Interested persons should register ahead of time by emailing firstname.lastname@example.org, calling 518-828-1792 x101, or visiting the main desk at the library.
 Continue reading

 Program Description: Watercolor with your Grandperson!, hosted by The City of Hudson Senior Center and the library, is taught by watercolorist extraordinaire Gretchen Kelly.
 Open to grandparents, parents, children, and grandchildren.
 Participants paint in watercolors from fall foliage including flowers, bittersweet vines, horns of plenty, and other related Thanksgiving images.